 Migration, the media and militarization

 The Daily Wildcat talked to Todd Miller, author of ‘Storming the Wall: Climate Change, Migration, and Homeland Security,’ which won an Izzy award for outstanding achievement in independent media.
-Miller is an independent journalist and has written a multi
+Miller is an independent journalist and has written a m

 Daily Wildcat: What got you into journalism?
 How long have you been a journalist?